MikeAlexMartinez/project-mam/README.md

 - User Story: I navigate to different sections of the webpage by clicking buttons in the navigation.

 To Do List:
+- Add https to localhost so that I can test use of secure cookies
+- Fix bug reporter in projects (z-index)
+- add close button to bug reporters
+- fix timing of delete button in admin
 - Add admin pages and behind-the-scenes management pages so that I can manage website content and view messages from within the website.
-  - add delete button functionality
-  - add forms
+  - add forms to update items
-  - create main page tables
 - Add tests for all API endpoints
 - Create gulp task and uniform format to bring in projects to home page automatically.
 - Add tests for controller code